reubingeorge/CPMS/README.md

 4. The reviewer and the author are allowed to create a password of max length of 5.

+5. The `Report Controller` initially deletes old reports to create new reports.
+This method <b>ONLY</b> works if the program has permission to do so by both the OS and the Anti-Virus software running in the background.
 ---
 ### Potential Improvements